Table Of Content

 Triggers

-Tantrums are typically triggered by a singular unmet want or need, like not getting a desired toy or treat.
+Tantrums are typically triggered by a single unmet want or need, such as not getting a desired toy or treat.
 Meltdowns, on the other hand, result from cumulative overstimulation or a perceived threat that pushes the nervous system past its coping threshold.
+Common sensory overload triggers include:

 Onset